ConcernedCitizen2025/Project2025-Assistant/_questions/087-federal-surveillance-programs-civil-liberties.md

 ---
 layout: question
-title: "Federal Surveillance Programs"
+title: "Federal Surveillance Programs and Civil Liberties: Project 2025's Proposals"
+description: "An analysis of Project 2025's proposed changes to federal surveillance programs, focusing on their impact on civil liberties and the balance between security and privacy."
 ---

-### *What changes does Project 2025 suggest for federal surveillance programs and their impact on civil liberties?*

 # Project 2025’s Approach to Federal Surveillance Programs: A Detailed Analysis

+## *What changes does Project 2025 suggest for federal surveillance programs and their impact on civil liberties?*

 **Introduction**

-Federal surveillance programs have been a contentious issue in the United States, balancing national security interests with the protection of civil liberties.
-Project 2025 addresses this delicate balance, proposing changes to how surveillance is conducted by federal agencies, with an emphasis on enhancing security while maintaining some level of oversight.
-This analysis explores the changes suggested by Project 2025 for federal surveillance programs and assesses their potential impact on civil liberties, particularly in light of the Supreme Court’s immunity ruling.
+Project 2025 proposes expanding federal surveillance programs by incorporating advanced technologies like AI and machine learning to enhance national security.
+However, this expansion raises concerns about potential infringements on civil liberties, particularly with reduced judicial oversight and increased governmental authority in surveillance activities.
+This analysis examines the balance Project 2025 seeks between bolstering security and preserving individual rights.

 **Proposed Changes to Federal Surveillance Programs**